Autodesk Forma / ACC Power BI Integration Guide

 Example Use Cases

-Frame’s ACC Power BI integration powers diverse analytics scenarios:
+Frame’s Autodesk Forma / ACC Power BI integration powers diverse analytics scenarios:

 Conclusion

-The combination of Autodesk Construction Cloud’s collaborative power and Power BI’s analytical capabilities—connected seamlessly through Frame—unlocks unprecedented insights from your BIM data.
-You no longer need to choose between robust project collaboration and powerful analytics.
-With Frame, your ACC models become living data sources that fuel real-time decision-making across your organization.
+The combination of Autodesk Forma / ACC collaboration and Power BI’s analytical capabilities can unlock practical insights from BIM data.
+You no longer need to choose between project collaboration and model-aware reporting.
+With Frame, your ACC or Forma models become living data sources that support review meetings, executive reporting, quantity takeoffs, issue analysis, and portfolio visibility.

-Whether you’re managing a single project or an enterprise portfolio, Frame’s Autodesk Construction Cloud Power BI integration eliminates the technical barriers that have historically kept BIM data separate from business intelligence.
+Whether you’re managing a single project or an enterprise portfolio, Frame’s Autodesk Forma / ACC Power BI integration reduces the technical barriers that have historically kept BIM data separate from business intelligence.

 Ready to transform your ACC data into actionable Power BI dashboards?
 Get started with Frame today and see how easy BIM analytics can be.